"Holiday Help Line, this is Matthew. How can I help you?"

 If she ever came into his restaurant, he'd spit in her soup.
 Too bad, because he'd sort of liked her.
 The sound of her voice, her throaty laugh.

-"Guts?"
-Her voice shrinks.
-"This isn't the Holiday Stress Line?"
+“Guts?”
+Her voice shrank.
+“This isn’t the Holiday Stress Line?”

 Crap.
 His supervisor had warned him about the listings, one atop the other in the directory: Holiday Help Line, Holiday Stress Line.
 Some people called the wrong one by accident, too distraught about the mashed potatoes or the alcoholic parent to parse the difference.

-He sighs.
-"Sorry.
-I'll get you that number."
+He sighed.
+“Sorry.
+I'll get you that number.”

 "No, I'm feeling better now.
 Really.
 It's only a turkey, right?"

-He smiles.
-"Did your sister-in-law's dog really chew on the leg?"
+He smiled.
+“Did your sister-in-law’s dog really chew on the leg?”

 "Only a little.
 Stupid mutt.
 Can I still serve it?
 What do you think, just put the dog in a roasting dish and brush him with apricot jam?"